antarctica/bas-api-guidelines/api-guidelines.md

 ####[1.2] **APIs MUST allow for feedback to be submitted by anyone and for this to taken seriously.**

-> Ideally the individual responsible for each API should be contactable directly.
+> Ideally the individual responsible for each API **SHOULD** be contactable directly.

 > Feedback **MUST** be treated seriously, particularly in regards to usability problems.